ianjchadwick/LoRaWildfirePrevention-EC601Project/README.md

 # EC601Project1 - LoRaWAN for Wildfire Prediction and Prevention
-Exploration of low-cost LoRaWAN based wide-area distributed sensor networks for prediction and prevention of wildfires.
+Exploration of LPWA (LoRAWAN specifically) based wide-area distributed sensor networks for prediction and prevention of wildfires.

 ## Problem Statement